 The Traffic Unit’s goal is to create a safe driving environment for motorists in and around the City of Golden.
 The Traffic Unit will continue to aggressively enforce the traffic laws of the City and State to ensure the citizens of Golden will be as safe as possible.

 The City of Golden has adopted the Colorado State Model Traffic code.
 Golden Police Department enforces traffic laws in accordance with the Model Traffic Code as adopted by council with the modifications put forward in title 10 of the Golden municipal code.
 Please refer to the Municipal Court Fee Schedule for a current list of traffic violation fines.

 The Golden Police Department Reserve Unit is made up of concerned, dedicated individuals who volunteer their time and talents to assist the department in delivering day-to-day services.
 The program recognizes the volunteer as a valuable resource for the department and the community.
 Reserve Officers embody the concept that law enforcement is the responsibility of every citizen.
 Every Reserve Officer must complete a field training program, which will provide them the opportunity to participate in a wide variety of assignments throughout the department, including patrol, investigations, and administrative services.

-Reserve Officers perform at least twenty hours of volunteer service each month and attend a mandatory monthly meeting.
-They can be called upon for special assignments such as parades, traffic control, special events, crime scenes, security and other duties.
+Reserve Officers perform at least ten hours of volunteer service each month and attend a mandatory monthly training meeting.
+They will to work as partners with full-time officers and detectives, but can be called upon for special assignments such as parades, traffic control, special events, crime scenes, security and other duties.